Nin-ja-12/Spark_assignment/README.md

-2.Create and activate a virtual environment python -m venv venv source venv/bin/activate   # On macOS/Linux venv\Scripts\activate      # On Windows
+2.Create and activate a virtual environment python -m venv venv

+source venv/bin/activate   # On macOS/Linux

+venv\Scripts\activate      # On Windows

 3.Install dependencies

 pip install --upgrade pip

 pip install -r requirements.txt

 4.Set environment variables

 Copy .env.example to .env:

 cp .env.example .env

-By default, it uses data/claims.csv and data/contract.csv from this repo.
-Adjust paths in .env if your files are elsewhere.
+By default, it uses data/claims.csv and data/contract.csv from this repo.Adjust paths in .env if your files are elsewhere.